-NAACLS-accredited Medical Technology (CLS) internship are full-time.
-NCA-accredited Medical Technology (CLS) internship may be full-time or part-time.
+NAACLS-accredited Medical Technology (CLS) internships are full-time.
+NCA-eligible Medical Technology (CLS) internships may be full-time or part-time.
 Graduates are eligible to write the CLS, HT, or HTL examination upon successful completion of the internship.

 Clinical Laboratory Sciences/Medical Technology Post-Bachelor Certificate of Completion (20 s.h.)